 Directors should advise the Chair and the Chair of the Corporate Governance and Nominating Committee in advance of accepting an invitation to serve on the board or committee of another company.
 The Board recommends that directors who have a full-time job serve on no more than three (3) public company boards (including the Company's Board) and serve on no more than two (2) public company audit committees (including the Company's audit committee); provided, however, that if such full-time job is as an executive of a public company, the Board recommends that such directors serve on no more than one (1) public company board in addition to the board of the public company for which they serve as an executive.
 The Board recommends that directors who do not have a full-time job serve on no more than four (4) public company boards (including the Company's Board) and serve on no more than three (3) public company audit committees (including the Company's audit committee).
-For the purposes of this Section 1.10, service as a non-executive chair or lead independent director shall not be considered a full-time job but shall be deemed to constitute service on two (2) public company boards.
 A director who serves on the board of a private company that subsequently becomes public, and as a result, serves on more public company boards than permitted under this Section 1.10, may have a six (6) month transition period beginning on the date the private company became public to come into compliance with the limits on public company board memberships set forth in this Section 1.10.
 The Board recognizes that the critical consideration is the director's availability to fulfill his or her responsibilities as a director if he or she serves on the boards or board committees of other companies.
 Service on boards and board committees of other companies should be consistent with the Company's conflict- of-interest policies.